 Okay, I’ll admit it.
 I’ve killed more plants than I care to count.
-But over the years, I’ve picked up some tips about finding the best types of houseplants to fit your lifestyle and how to care for them.
+I promise I’ve changed.
+Over the years, I’ve picked up some tips about finding the best types of houseplants to fit your lifestyle and how to care for them.
 I have one piece of advice for you when it comes to indoor plant care: moderation is key!

-Most of the time, people are concerned they aren’t watering enough, when in fact they are watering far too much.
+Most of the time, people are concerned they aren’t watering enough, when in fact they are over-watering.
 The best assessment of a plant’s need for water is by testing its weight.
 Most plants would rather be a little drier than a little too wet.
 Before watering your plant, check the soil.
 It should be dry about 2” down, not just on the surface.
-One of the most common causes of indoor plant death is root rot and lack of air pockets due to wet soil.
+One of the most common causes of indoor plant death is root rot and lack of air pockets due to overly moist soil.
 Plant roots need air just as much as they need water and nutrients.
 Your plant should NEVER be standing in water.
-During winter months, a plant only needs watering a few times a month.
+During the winter months, a plant only needs watering a few times a month.
 Also, a light misting with a spray bottle once or twice a day can be beneficial.
 This can help mimic the plant’s natural environment.

 Here’s where I’ve gone wrong in the past.
 I’m notoriously bad at changing my plant out of the soil bought in.
 When buying a new house plant, research what kind of potting soil it requires!
 If we’re trying to mimic the conditions of the plant’s native habitat, think of how different soil can be from one area to another.
 Contrary to my former opinion, it’s not “all just dirt.”
 A good rule of thumb is that houseplants need a growing medium that is loose enough to allow the roots to easily grow and water to travel through but still packed enough to stay rooted in the pot and provide adequate drainage.